 Sediment sampling locations are presented in Plate 2.
-Soil boring logs, analytical results and cross sections are presented in Appendix A, GEI Investigation Data.
-The figure showing the potential extent of impacts in the Newtown Creek sediment is provided in Appendix B, GEI Investigations.
+Soil boring logs and analytical summary are presented in Appendix B, GEI Investigation Data.

 Ball Field Human Health Risk Assessment Program, GEI Consultants, June 2010

 GEI conducted an assessment of human health risk in December 2010 for the Site baseball field located at the intersection of Maspeth and Vandervoort Avenues.
 The human health risk assessment was conducted in response to the results of the evaluation of soil samples collected adjacent to the ball field which identified the presence of chemicals of potential concern.
 Prior to the start of this assessment, the baseball field was used by National Grid employees for a summer baseball league.
 In addition, the baseball field had been leased by Saint Joseph's College for their women's softball team practices and home games during the fall and spring seasons.